fspoettel/blaupause/README.md

 When using with Statamic:

 Copy everything into your theme-folder.
 Copy all folders out of the `_statamic` folder into the theme-base.
+Rename `sample.htaccess` to `.htaccess` and put it in the Statamic root folder.

 ## File Structure